sudeepsudhevan/E-kart/README.md

 `url.py` should be added in customers,orders,products folders

-## In Installed apps should add these folder names
+## In settings.py should add these folder names

 `ecart/setting.py`